-The Ansonia Nature Center is also home to Chuckles (a ring neck dove), Cutie (a guinea pig), Pepper (a domesticated rabbit), a red eared slider turtle, a water snake, several hundred honey bees, salt water tide pool creatures, a couple dozen crayfish, at least a half dozen walking sticks, three box turtles, a gecko, and a tarantula.
+The Ansonia Nature Center is also home to Chuckles (a ring neck dove), Cutie (a guinea pig), Pepper (a domesticated rabbit), a red eared slider turtle, several hundred honey bees, two small brown bats, salt water tide pool creatures, three box turtles, two anoles, and a tarantula.

 Want to meet some of our animal ambassadors up close and personal?
 Come to our Creature Features, every Saturday at noon.
 It’s then that we take out all of our tame animals to be petted and held!